 One of the characteristics that makes human beings very different from all other living organisms is that our desires are not limited, as they are in the case of other organisms, to what is necessary for the survival of both ourselves as individuals and, by having offspring, the survival of our species.
 As has been demonstrated throughout the course of human history, especially in recent times, human desires can be limitless.

-First a million dollars, then a billion, and eventually – at the rate things are going – a trillion dollars will be the new standard of extravagant wealth possessed by one single individual.
+First a million dollars, then a billion dollars, and eventually – at the rate things are going – a trillion dollars will be the new standard of extravagant wealth possessed by one single individual.
 This standard will be imitated by others who see no other goal in life than to accumulate wealth without purpose, except the vainglorious one of self-aggrandizement, much as a desert accumulates heaps and heaps of sand.
 Like the desert, a sterile place where little or nothing grows, the actions of these individuals are largely sterile.
-But unlike these rapacious individuals, the desert does not think better of itself for possessing more grains of sand than any other desert.
+But unlike these rapacious human individuals, the desert does not think better of itself for possessing more grains of sand than any other desert.

 The answer to the question posed in the title is obvious: human beings do not need very much in order to survive and beget children, while living safe, comfortable, and meaningful lives.
 But what is equally obvious is that there are practically no limits to human desires, whether greed, lust, gluttony, or the desire for fame or power over others.
-The same evolutionary changes that have freed us from the limitations that exist in the case of all other organisms – namely, the fact that the primary determinant of our behaviour is the models of behaviour we observe, and not, as it is in the case of other organisms, innate genetic behaviours – are also responsible for these unlimited desires.
+The same changes that have freed us from the limitations that exist in the case of all other organisms – namely, the fact that the primary determinant of our behaviour is the models of behaviour we observe, and not, as it is in the case of other organisms, innate genetic behaviours – are also responsible for these unlimited desires.
 Our desires have become increasingly detached from our needs, and it is this lack of a steadying anchor that is the primary threat to so many other forms of life.
 It is this peculiar feature of human beings that is now threatening not only the existence of many other species on the Earth but also our own.

 For the members of thousands and perhaps millions of species, many of which had existed for thousands or millions of years before our disastrous rise to planetary dominance, it is already too late, as they have been eliminated by our highly destructive way of life, their survival made impossible by our selfish, voracious, and rapacious appetites for ever-increasing quantities of those things that we are pleased to call “material goods,” as if they were universally beneficial, when in reality the production and consumption of many of them have harmful consequences for other forms of life on the planet.